- For defenders

-Following the 2011 parliamentary and 2012 presidential elections, there has been an upsurge in the number of cases of harassment against HRDs by authorities at different levels.
 Among the HRDs who are particularly at risk are those involved on issues such as election monitoring, the situation in the North Caucasus (particularly Chechnya, Ingushetia and Dagestan), xenophobia and nationalism, and LGBTI rights.
 Environmental rights defenders have been particularly exposed to physical and verbal attacks in recent years.
 Those expressing criticism of the authorities or attempting to organise protests are also routinely targeted.

 Human rights defenders and NGOs working on the human rights situation in Chechnya remained subject to harassment, pressure from authorities, unfounded accusations and smear campaigns.
-Members of the Joint Mobile Group have been verbally attacked by the President of Chechnya.
-The 2009 murder of prominent HRD Natalia Estemirova remain unpunished.

 13 December 2014